The blood and circulation

 If you are having chemotherapy, the number of white blood cells, red blood cells and platelets in your blood is likely to go down for a time.

 Mature red blood cells live for about three months, so there are fewer multiplying at any one time.
 So you often don't get low in red cells (anaemic) until further into your chemotherapy course.
-If your red blood cell level gets very low your doctor may want you to have a blood transfusion to help until you are producing them for yourself again normally.
+If your red blood cell level gets very low you may have a blood transfusion.

 Chemotherapy can also make your platelet level drop.
 If it does, you may get nose bleeds, or notice a red rash on your skin like tiny bruises.
 Your doctor may then want you to have a platelet transfusion.
 After high dose chemotherapy it can take longer for the platelet count to get back to normal than any other blood cell count.